MileHacker Logo

 Travel Insurance & Emergency Contacts

 Travel insurance is strongly suggested for your trip to Longyan.
-Ensure your policy covers emergency medical treatment, emergency medical evacuation, trip cancellation or interruption, lost or stolen luggage, plus personal liability.
+Ensure your policy covers emergency medical treatment, medical evacuation in an emergency, trip cancellation or interruption, lost or stolen luggage, plus personal liability.

 Policy Coverage